catarse/catarse/README.md

 # Catarse [![Build Status](https://secure.travis-ci.org/danielweinmann/catarse.png?branch=master)](https://travis-ci.org/danielweinmann/catarse)

+## Oficial repository changed!

+Our new address is https://github.com/catarse/catarse

 ## An open source crowdfunding platform for creative projects

 Welcome to Catarse's source code repository.
 Our goal with opening the source code is to stimulate the creation of a community of developers around a high-quality crowdfunding platform.